The Two Witnesses

 the beast…will kill them – most notably Jan Huss, the founder of the Moravian Church, and the Moravian saints who formed the first Protestant Church.
 Jan Huss was burned at the stake, in 1415 AD, for his opposition to Catholic theology.
-The Moravian Church brothers were slaughtered in the forest until 1471 AD.
+The Moravian Church brothers were slaughtered in the forest, from 1468 until 1471 AD.
+See notes at Daniel 12:5-13, for more detail.

 Albert Barnes, in his commentary asks:

 “is there a time in history, when the nations considered the Reformation dead for a period of “three and a half days” or rather 3 1/2 years?
 Yes, in fact, in the ninth meeting of the Council of Lateran, the Orator of the Council stood up and announced – ‘Jam nemo reclamat, nullus obsistit ‘- ‘There is an end of resistance to the papal rule and religion; opposers there exist no more:’ This was on May 5, 1514.
 Exactly 3 years, and 180 days later, on October 31, 1517, Martin Luther nailed his 95 thesis to the door of the Catholic Church.”

 and their enemies watched them (ascend to heaven) – symbolically the whole persecution and massacre of the Reformists became a public event where the Martyrs willingly accepted God’s call up to heaven, into the First Resurrection described in Rev 20:4.

 a great earthquake – meaning a great war.
 See Rev 16:18 for the great earthquake that describes the battle of Armageddon.
 Ongoing religious wars and persecutions followed the Reformation for about 100 years.
 The Book of Revelation refers to people as “the earth,” and the battle of the people as a “quake.”